owyongsk/stream2chromecast/README.md

         stream2chromecast.py -subtitles /path/to/subtitles.vtt <file>

+ - or to cast the subtitles on a remote URL

+        stream2chromecast.py -subtitles /path/to/subtitles.vtt -playurl <url>

 To specify the port from which the subtitles file is streamed.
 In a firewalled environment, it can be useful to be able to specify the port to open